Catriona Bisset: 2022

-Bisset made her indoor debut at the Müller Indoor Grand Prix Birmingham in February.
+Bisset made her indoor debut at the Birmingham Indoor Grand Prix in February.
 She ran 1:59.46 for second behind Keely Hodgkinson, setting another national and Oceanian record in the process.
-Bisset continued her good form by securing victories in the following two top-level World Indoor Tour meets, including the Copernicus Cup in Toruń, where she defeated Halimah Nakaayi.

-Later in March, she placed fifth at the World Indoor Championships in Belgrade with a time of 2:01.24.
-Two weeks later, back outdoors in Australia, Bisset ran 1:59.83 to win her third consecutive national title.
+She secured victories in the following two top-level World Indoor Tour meets, including the Copernicus Cup in Toruń, where she defeated Halimah Nakaayi.
+Later in March, Bisset placed fifth at the World Indoor Championships in Belgrade with a time of 2:01.24.

-On the Diamond League circuit, Bisset ran sub-two minutes in Rome, Oslo and Stockholm, including a season's best time of 1:58.54 to finish third in Stockholm behind Mary Moraa and Hodgkinson.
+Back outdoors in Australia, she ran 1:59.83 to win her third consecutive national title.
+On the Diamond League circuit, she ran sub-two minutes in Rome, Oslo and Stockholm, including a season's best time of 1:58.54 to finish third in Stockholm behind Mary Moraa and Hodgkinson.

-In the first round of the World Championships in July, Bisset was knocked to the track and spiked by a competitor.
+In the first round of the World Championships held in Eugene, Oregon in July, Bisset was knocked to the track and spiked by a competitor.
 Nonetheless, she completed the race and was added to the semi-final field by the race jury.
 The following day, she ran with 11 stitches in her thigh and a swollen knee, but did not advance to the final.
-Despite her injuries, she competed in the Commonwealth Games in August, placing fifth in a time of 1:59.41.
+Despite her injuries, she competed at the Birmingham Commonwealth Games in August, placing fifth in a time of 1:59.41.